pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

     cassandra_datastore.setup_tables()

-With the database setup, the ``CassandraRecordManager`` can be constructed, and used to store events using Apache Cassandra.
+With the database setup, the :class:`~eventsourcing.infrastructure.cassandra.manager.CassandraRecordManager` can be constructed, and used to store events using Apache Cassandra.

 .. code:: python